AMC Ambassador: 1970

-For the 1970 model year, the rear half of Ambassador hardtop coupes and sedans were treated to an overhaul that was also shared by the intermediate 1970 AMC Rebel.
-On hardtop coupes, this restyling resulted in a sloping roofline that saw upswept reverse-angle quarter windows.
-The beltline kicked up at the point the hardtop's rear windows swept upward, and tapered back to the fender end, meeting a new loop-type rear bumper.
+The two-door hardtops and four-door sedans featured a new design that was shared by the intermediate 1970 AMC Rebel.
+Restyling on the two-door versions consisted of a sloping roofline into the rear deck and broad C-pillars highlighted by upswept reverse-angle quarter windows.
+The beltline kicked up at the point where the hardtop's rear windows swept upward and tapered back to the fender end, meeting a new loop-type rear bumper with integrated rear lamps.

-On sedans, the roofline featured slimmer C-pillar, squared-off rear door windows, and it met a beltline that kicked up beneath the trailing edge of each rear door window.
+On the four-door sedans, the roofline featured slimmer C-pillars and squared-off rear door windows, meeting a beltline that kicked up beneath the trailing edge of each rear door window.
 The beltline tapered back to the same rear fascia as on the two-door hardtops.
-This rear fascia contained a new ribbed taillight lens that stretched wall-to-wall and included twin square white reverse light lenses in its center.
+The rear bumper on the hardtops and sedans contained a new ribbed taillight lens that stretched wall-to-wall and included twin square white reverse light lenses in its center.